airshipit/airshipctl/docs/source/cli/airshipctl_phase_status.md

 ## airshipctl phase status

-Status of the phase
+Airshipctl command to show status of the phase

 ### Synopsis

-Status of the specific life-cycle phase such as ephemeral-control-plane, target-initinfra etc...
+Get the status of a phase such as ephemeral-control-plane, target-initinfra etc...
+To list the phases associated with a site, run 'airshipctl phase list'.

 ```
-airshipctl phase status [flags]
+airshipctl phase status PHASE_NAME [flags]
 ```

 ### Examples

 ```

-#Status of initinfra phase
+Status of initinfra phase
-airshipctl phase status ephemeral-control-plane
+# airshipctl phase status ephemeral-control-plane

 ```